Saturday, January 13, 2024

 NOTE: For those who don't know, the 64-76 MHz band is still used in parts of Eastern Europe and Russia, and the 76-88 MHz FM band is still used in Japan.

 In Brazil, FM radio uses the 76-108 MHz band.
-They recently expanded their FM band below 88 MHz down to 76 MHz, to accomodate a relocation of some AM stations to their already full FM band.
+They recently expanded their FM band below 88 MHz down to 76 MHz, to accommodate a relocation of some AM stations to their already full FM band.

 So, this radio will cover all FM stations -- off the shelf -- in North America, Europe, Eastern Europe, Japan and the rest of Asia, Oceania, Africa, Latin America, and Brazil, no problem.